googleapis/google-cloud-cpp/doc/cutting-a-release.md

 ```

 It is not recommended that you create the release branch before this PR is
-ready, but in some circumstances it might be needed, for example, if a large
+*merged*, but in some circumstances it might be needed, for example, if a large
 change that could destabilize the release is about to be merged, or if we want
 to create the release at an specific point in the revision history.